reeawnc/cloudflare/README.md

-# AI Mono Repository
+# Cloudflare AI

 This repository is a monorepo managed with [Nx](https://nx.dev).
-It contains multiple apps, workers, and libraries that work together to deliver AI-powered features.
+It contains multiple apps, workers, and libraries that work together to deliver AI-powered features on Cloudflare.
 The repository provides generators, standardised commands, and deployment workflows for efficient development and continuous integration.

 ## Usage